nbaggio28/Mid-Term-Project/README.md

     - What are the 10 lowest rated chocolate bars?
 - What are the top 10 manufactureres by rating?
     - What are the 10 lowest rated?
-- Does the bean origin effect rating?
+- Where do the best cocoa beans originate?

 *MVP +*
 - Does the cocao percentage effect rating?